miel non pasteurisé

 What is unpasteurized honey?

-Unpasteurized honey, also called raw honey, is honey that has not undergone any heat treatment or intensive filtration.
-It therefore retains all of its beneficial nutrients.
+Unpasteurized honey, also called raw honey, is honey that has not undergone any heat treatment or intensive filtration, so it retains all of its beneficial nutrients.

-What is the difference between pasteurized honey and unpasteurized honey?
+What is the difference between pasteurized and unpasteurized honey?

 Pasteurized honey is heated to a high temperature to kill any yeast that may be present and extend its shelf life.
 This process can destroy some of the beneficial nutrients in honey.
 Unpasteurized honey, on the other hand, retains all of its nutrients.